Alicepinch/bakemyday/README.md

 ### Site User

 - As a site user of bakemyday I would like to easily register for an account
-- As a site users of bakemyday I would like to easily login and logout
+- As a site user of bakemyday I would like to easily login and logout
+- As a site user of bakemyday I would like to easily be able to change my password
-- As a site users of bakemyday I would to easily recover my password incase I forget it
+- As a site user of bakemyday I would to easily recover my password incase I forget it
-- As a site users of bakemyday I would like to recieve email confirmation after registering
+- As a site user of bakemyday I would like to recieve email confirmation after registering
-- As a site users of bakemyday I would like to have a personalized user profile
+- As a site user of bakemyday I would like to have a personalized user profile
 - As a site user of bakemydat I would like to be able to post blog posts
 - As a site user of bakemyday I would like to be able to edit or delete a blog post I have created
 - As a site user of bakemyday I would like to be able to comment on & view other users blog posts
-- As a site user of bakemyday I would like to be able to write reviews for products I have purchased

 ## Wireframes